-Resolving Family Law Matters in Frederick County, Prince George’s County, Carroll County, anne arundel county, Howard County, & the District of Columbia
+Resolving Family Law Matters in Montgomery, Frederick County, Prince George’s County, Carroll County, Anne Arundel County, Howard County, & the District of Columbia

 In cases in which parents' income is $180,000 a year or less, child support is usually determined according to the Maryland Child Support Guidelines.
 Judges have more discretion to vary from the guidelines when the combined parental incomes are greater than $180,000.

-Felsen & Sargent provides knowledgeable legal representation for people who need a child custody attorney or guidance with another family law matter.
+Felsen and Sargent, LLC provides knowledgeable legal representation for people who need a child custody attorney or guidance with another family law matter.